coolaj86/node-tel-carrier/README.md

 node-tel-carrier
 ===================

-Lookup the carrier and sms / mms gateway email addresses for a given phone number.
+Lookup the carrier and sms / mms gateway email addresses for a given phone number through a variety of services.

 ## Installation & Usage